 We currently support personal investment accounts, joint accounts, and certain entity accounts (Trusts, Limited Liability Companies, Limited Partnerships, C Corporations, and S Corporations).
 Investing with your personal holding company is usually a wise idea for extra protection and tax planning.
-Consult with your CPA to discuss what options make the most sense for you.
+Consult with your CPA to discuss what options make the most sense for you when it comes to multifamily investing.

 As a member in the LLC that purchases the property, you will receive a K-1.
 A K-1 is a tax form used by LLCs to provide investors with detailed information on their share of a partnership’s taxable income.
 LLCs are generally not subject to federal or state income tax, but instead issue a K-1 to each investor to report his or her share of the partnership’s income, gains, losses, deductions and credits.
 The K-1s are provided to investors on an annual basis so that each investor can include K-1 amounts on his or her tax return.
 In general there are significant tax benefits of investing in a real estate syndication like ours because of accelerated depreciation that allows for “tax losses” passed through to the investor.

 An accredited investor, in the context of a natural person, includes anyone who: